Introduction

 Nutrition

 Farm families frequently endure chronic or seasonal food instability and malnutrition, resulting in poor health and inability to work at full capacity.
-Therefore, the benefits of better include increased workforce productivity, increased staff presence, and increased yields.
+Therefore, the benefits of better nutrition include increased workforce productivity, increased presence, and increased yields.
 Intercropping and cultivating nutrient-dense crops, for example, can assist in boosting nutritional diversity and soil health among small farmers.
 According to the IFC’s handbook, further points of improvement could be obtained by:

 • Mapping entities working on nutrition in the area that could become potential partners to fund nutrition support.